-Esther Boserup's pioneering book Women's Role in Economic Development (1970) and the first World Conference on Women, organized in 1975 in Mexico City, are often considered the beginning of the field of Women in Development (WID).
-Boserup's argument that the invisibility of women's contribution to the economy resulted in imbalances in development policies led to a strong advocacy for counting women's economic contributions that persists to date (Zinsser 2002).
+Esther Boserup's pioneering book, Women's Role in Economic Development (1970), and the first World Conference on Women, organized in 1975 in Mexico City, are often considered as the origins of the field of Women in Development (WID).
+Boserup's argument that the invisibility of women's contribution to the economy resulted in imbalances in development policies led to a strong advocacy for counting women's economic contributions, which persists to date (Zinsser 2002).
 The emergence of fiscal crises in the 1980s resulted in World Bank and International Monetary Fund mandated structural adjustment programs that were perceived to have negative gender consequences (Elson 1990, Sparr 1994).
-Concern about the relationship between a global capitalist system and the undervaluation of women's labor (Enloe 1990, Mies 1981, Sen 1985) led to research and data collection to measure women's work in both formal and informal sectors (Benería 2001, Short et al 2002).
+Concern about the relationship between a global capitalist system and the undervaluation of women's labor (Enloe 1990, Mies 1981, Sen 1985) led to research and data collection for measuring women's work in both the formal and informal sectors (Benería 2001, Short et al. 2002).

-Literature following the Mexico City conference in 1975 often focused on women's subordination within the structures of international dependency and class inequality and directed our attention to women's participation in the informal sector and home-based work (Mies 1981).
-The subsequent decade, falling between the Copenhagen conference in 1985 and the third United Nations Conference in Beijing in 1995 saw the field become what we now call Gender and Development (GAD) in which women's labor in both production and reproduction received considerable attention (Kabeer 1994).
+After the Mexico City conference in 1975, literature often focused on women's subordination within the structures of international dependency and class inequality, and directed our attention to women's participation in the informal sector and homebased work (Mies 1981).
+During the subsequent decade, falling between the Copenhagen conference in 1985 and the third United Nations Conference in Beijing in 1995, the field came to be known as what we now call "Gender and Development (GAD)", wherein women's labor in both production and reproduction received considerable attention (Kabeer 1994).

-In a related but separate development, feminist scholars within the field of economics increasingly became dissatisfied (Folbre 1986) with the Beckerian model of household as a unit led by a benign dictator (Becker 1993).
-Consequently, researchers began to direct attention to gender inequalities within households that shape power dynamics (Presser 1998) as well as differences in men's and women's preferences (Dwyer & Bruce 1988).
-Strategies for measuring differences in preferences and factors that affect how these differences are resolved became the domain of demographers who invested extensively in measuring women's status as a determinant of demographic outcomes, particularly fertility and child health (Mason 1986).
+In a related but separate development, feminist scholars within the field of economics increasingly became dissatisfied (Folbre 1986) with the Beckerian model of the household as a unit led by a benign dictator (Becker 1993).
+Consequently, researchers began to direct attention to gender inequalities within households that shape power dynamics (Presser 1998) as well as differences in men's and women's preferences (Dwyer and Bruce 1988).
+Strategies for measuring differences in preferences and factors that affect how these differences are resolved became the domain of demographers, who invested extensively in measuring women's status as a determinant of demographic outcomes, particularly fertility and child health (Mason 1986).

-Research supported by the Rockefeller Foundation's program on Women's Status and Fertility (Jejeebhoy & Sathar 2001, Mason & Smith 2000b) led to investments in cross-nationally comparable indicators of women's status that in later years formed the core of gender related questions included in Demographic and Health Surveys (Kishor 2005a).
+Research supported by the Rockefeller Foundation's program on Women's Status and Fertility (Jejeebhoy and Sathar 2001, Mason and Smith 2000b) led to investments in cross-nationally comparable indicators of women's status that in later years formed the core of gender-related questions posed in Demographic and Health Surveys (Kishor 2005a).

-This brief history points to the tension between household and social institutions, particularly the economy, as a site for construction of gender inequality and has implications for the indicators of gender empowerment that have been used in the literature.
-This tension is also visible in a search of the JSTOR database for sociology and demography journals.
-The graph below shows a striking increase in articles having "women's status" and "women's empowerment (or gender empowerment)" as keywords after 1970 with a focus on women's status getting overshadowed by women's empowerment in recent years, reflecting a shift from markers of individual attainment such as education and employment to measures of women's agency.
-It illustrates the growing need to understand the power interplay among individuals, households and institutional factors, the multifaceted nature of gender inequality, and the urgency to design intervention policies across the globe that seek to promote gender equality as a goal in and of itself, rather than a means for economic development or improvement of child health.
+This brief history points to the tension between the household and social institutions, particularly the economy, as a site for the construction of gender inequality and has implications for the indicators of women's empowerment that have been used in the literature.
+This tension is also visible in an examination of sociology and demography journals across the JSTOR database.
+Figure 1 shows a striking increase in articles having "women's status" and "women's empowerment" (or "gender empowerment") as keywords after 1970, with the focus on women's status getting overshadowed by women's empowerment in recent years, reflecting a shift from the markers of individual attainment such as education and employment to the measures of women's agency.
+It illustrates the growing need to understand the power interplay among individuals, households, and institutional factors, the multifaceted nature of gender inequality, and the urgency to design intervention policies across the globe that seek to promote gender equality as a goal in and of itself, rather than a means for economic development or the improvement of child health.